burnoutband/CF-for-Developers/docs/README.md

     - We got DB immediately without DB installation!!
 This is the big benefits of Cloud Foundry.
     - The resource for db is handled automatically by Diego Brain

-* Checking information about DB.
+* Checking information about DB
     HOWTO: Checking information about DB
     ```
     Access pivotal.io